oscar-stack/vagrant-pe_build/README.markdown

   * `config.pe_build.version_file`
     * Description: A fully-qualified URI or a path relative to `download_root`.
 The contents of this file will be read and used to set `version` --- overriding any value that may already be set.
   * `config.pe_build.suffix` - Suffix of the Puppet Enterprise installer to use.
-    * Description: The distribution specifix suffix of the Puppet Enterprise installer to use.
+    * Description: The distribution specific suffix of the Puppet Enterprise installer to use.
     * Default: `:detect`
   * `config.pe_build.filename`